caprover/caprover-website/docs/backup-and-restore.md

 ### Restoration Process

 This process is very similar to fresh installation of CapRover, except a few differences.
-Follow steps from [Get Started](get-started.md), and make sure you have Docker installed on a server.
-However, *DO NOT* run the installation command `mkdir /captain && docker run -p 80:80 -p 443:443.....`.
+Follow the steps for Prerequisites from [Get Started](get-started.md), and make sure you have Docker installed on a server.

+*DO NOT* run the installation command `mkdir /captain && docker run -p 80:80 -p 443:443.....`.
 Instead do the following steps:

-_replace 123.123.123.123 with your server IP._
+_(replace 123.123.123.123 with your server IP in instructions below)_

-1. Create an empty `/captain` directory on your server by running `ssh root@123.123.123.123 mkdir /captain`
+1. Create an empty `/captain` directory on your server by running <br/> `ssh root@123.123.123.123 mkdir /captain`
 2. Rename your desired backup file to `backup.tar` on your desktop.
-3. Copy `backup.tar` to server: `scp ./backup.tar root@123.123.123.123:/captain/`
+3. Copy `backup.tar` to server: <br/> `scp ./backup.tar root@123.123.123.123:/captain/`
 4. Install CapRover:
 ```bash
 docker run -p 80:80 -p 443:443 -p 3000:3000 -v /var/run/docker.sock:/var/run/docker.sock -v /captain:/captain caprover/caprover